lilyober/programming-portfolio/README.md

 ## Description

-_{My programming portfolio starts off with a title, a picture of a flower, and an About Me section.
-As you scroll down there are three collums with my background, prohects, and interests listed below.}_
+_My programming portfolio starts off with a title, a picture of a flower, and an About Me section.
+As you scroll down there are three collums with my background, prohects, and interests listed below._

 ## Setup/Installation Requirements